 Will I be penalized for declining to answer all or part of the questionnaire?

-Organisations are encouraged to provide as much information as possible.
-Partial information is more useful than none at all; to you for building upon year on year and for setting goals, and to stakeholders such as CDP Signatory Investors and Supply Chain Members.
+Organizations are encouraged to provide as much information as possible.
+Partial information is better than none at all.
+Any response will be useful for building your response year on year, for setting goals, and for stakeholders such as CDP Signatory Investors and Supply Chain Members.

 For more on scoring, please refer to the scoring methodologies for your questionnaire(s).